open-compensation-token-license/license-token-website/wikisrc/blockchain-scalability-solutions.md

 3. **Rollups**

    Rollups bundle transactions and post them to the main chain, boosting throughput and cutting costs.
 Projects like [zkSync](https://zksync.io/) and [Optimism](https://www.optimism.io/) lead in this innovation.
+For more on related technologies, see [Arbitrum and zk-Rollups](https://www.license-token.com/wiki/arbitrum-and-zk-rollups).

-**Next-Generation Solutions**
+## Next-Generation Solutions

 1. **Directed Acyclic Graphs (DAGs)**